Minirogue/shawns-guide-to-code/docs/dependency-graphs.md

 	C --> Util
 	D --> Util
 ```
-The Application module has in-reach of 0 and out-reach of 5.
-Library D has in-reach of 3 and out-reach of 1.
+<figcaption>The Application module has in-reach of 0 and out-reach of 5.
+Library D has in-reach of 3 and out-reach of 1.</figcaption>
 </figure>

 Note that these last two definitions are my own, as I couldn't find any pre-existing definitions for these values[^2].